Laboratories, The Giant (“Der Riese” ), near Breslau

 As the rat on the platform began to open its weak eyes, the two doctors had inserted their ear protection and commenced the test, shutting the sliding door to the test chamber and powering up the device.
 Doctor Schuster increased the power levels significantly, causing the lights hanging from the ceiling to flicker while the machine whirred and buzzed.
 Strangely, the blinding light did not last nearly as long; The device's door came open automatically, dispelling the smoke and revealing a third of the rat's body still lying on the floor.
 Even more out of the ordinary, it was completely intact, apart from the two-thirds which had disappeared.
 Dumbfounded, Doctor Richtofen approached the receiving pad, where the front two-thirds of the rat lay.

 Doctor Richtofen raised his arms into the air in celebration before bringing them back down and returning to the table to end the recording.

-"Doctor Schuster, the rat was perfectly intact!
+“Doctor Schuster, the rat was perfectly intact!
 Well, almost.
-Without enough power, the subjects must have become exposed to element 115 for too long.
+Without enough power, the subjects must have become exposed to the concentrated Element 115 for too long.
 If we can reduce the subject's mass even further, und use the same power levels, the subject should go through in its entirety, unharmed.
 Clear the test area, I will make the calculations.”